 Sandeeka talks about climate change and how it will affect our cities, particularly the risks it will bring to Wellington.

-She explains how the city can prepare for it by investing in resilience, identifying hazardous areas and, limiting or refraining from building or developing the area, adopting new technologies and materials for the construction of assets.
+She explains how the city can prepare for it by investing in resilience, identifying hazardous areas and, limiting or refraining from building or developing the site, adopting new technologies and materials for the construction of assets.

 “Finally, climate change resilience requires efforts to mitigate the causes of climate change by working towards net zero greenhouse gas emissions.
 This requires innovations and changes in transportation, construction, electricity, waste, land-use, employment and lifestyle to support this goal.
 Wellington, as the country’s capital, can take a leading step on these initiatives and be an example for the rest of New Zealand. “